 - Rental income

-You must also have a suitable strategy in place to repay the loan at the end of the term.
-You may combine more than one repayment strategy, but their total value must be sufficient to repay the loan.
-The repayment strategies which we will accept include:
+For the 55+ Mortgage, there must be a suitable strategy in place to repay the loan at the end of the term.
+Repayment strategies can be combined, but their total value must be sufficient to repay the loan.
+We accept a range of repayment strategies which include:

 - Sale of your home when you downsize to a more manageable property in later life